 The EULAR / ACR exchange programme

 The purpose of the EULAR/ACR Exchange Program is to promote the international exchange of clinical and research skills, expertise and knowledge within rheumatology.
-The program recognizes outstanding rheumatology professional faculty in both laboratory and clinic-based research, and provides exposure to the exciting work being done by colleagues overseas.
+The program recognises outstanding rheumatology professional faculty in both laboratory and clinic-based research, and provides exposure to the exciting work being done by colleagues overseas.
 This exchange program allows participants to share knowledge and experience, and creates opportunities for collaboration.

 The program supports junior academic rheumatologists and rheumatology professionals as well as health professionals in rheumatology to travel from Europe to the US to experience the ACR Annual Meeting, engage in a half-day exchange program with American colleagues at the Annual Meeting and participate in a subsequent site visit at a local institution.